Building Post-Quantum Cryptography Ready IoT Devices

 Communication Overheads:

-Latency Concerns: Increased data size can lead to higher transmission times, impacting real-time IoT applications.
+- Latency Concerns: Increased data size can affect real-time AI IoT applications in urban infrastructure digitalization.

 Energy Efficiency:

-Battery Drain: PQC computations consume more energy, which is a critical factor for battery-powered IoT devices.
+- PQC computations consume more energy — a critical factor in battery-powered IoT and AI devices.

 Protocol Compatibility: